 How to Input Missing Data and Modify Existing On-The-Fly by Means of Expressions in the Process of Magento Import

-Managing your online store, the usual way of getting information about the products is via cooperation with one or multiple suppliers.
+Managing your online shop, the usual way of getting information about the products is via cooperation with one or multiple suppliers.
 Providers supply you with the file that contains the information about new products and up-to-date data on already listed at your store entities.
-Usually, the suppliers don’t have any idea which exactly product data and columns you need to have in order for Magento import to be performed successfully.
+Usually, the suppliers don’t have any idea which exactly product data and columns you need to have in order for data upload to be performed successfully.
 Thus, in such and similar situations you need to do certain file adjustments by means of expressions.

 Expressions are specific formulae that allow to modify data without having to manually input changes.